unb-libraries/deckard/README.md

 ```

 ### Build RAG data
+Build the RAG pipeline's underlying data to ready it for use.
+This may have
-This may have requirements such as database tunnels or on-disk data files.
+requirements such as network requests, database tunnels, or on-disk data files.

 ```
 poetry run build:rag <endpoint>